Last Modified: 02 Sep 2014

 Please provide passport details at time of booking with exact name as per passport (including middle name), as these are essential for booking services on this trip.

 There is a company which operates hot air ballooning flights in Bagan.
 Such flights only take place around sunrise for about an hour and are entirely subject to suitable weather conditions, especially low wind conditions and good visibility.
 In the hotter times of the year, the number of passengers who can be carried within required safety parameters reduces considerably.
 Intrepid Travel do not organise or book these balloon flights, and we recommend that you book well in advance to travelling, due to the popularity of this activity.
 The one company running these flights is called 'Balloons over Bagan' - http://www.easternsafaris.com/balloonsoverbagan_home.html.

-As at March 2013 the cost of such flights was about US$300.
-Such flights are not a part of any service offered by Intrepid and any participants will be required to sign indemnity releases provided by the ballooning company.
+As of January 2014 the cost of these flights were about US$320.
+Such flights are not part of any service offered by Peregrine and any participants will be required to sign indemnity releases provided by the balloonung company.

 Although all attempts are made to secure air tickets for our groups, due to the way in which airlines in Burma manage their seat allocations, last-minute changes to internal flights are common and our groups may be re-booked on to an earlier or later flight times than originally scheduled.
 There may also be instances where the group has to be split over different flights throughout the day.
 In the event that this happens, group members could be unaccompanied on the flight, but will be assisted by additional tour escorts on departure and arrival at both ends.
 We appreciate your patience with this unavoidable situation.